 - A. The compression connectors shall be manufactured from pure wrought copper.
 The conductivity of this material shall be no less than 99% by IACS standards. - B. The connectors shall meet or exceed the performance requirements of IEEE 837, latest revision. - C. The installation of the connectors shall be made with a compression, tool and die system, as recommended by the manufacturer of the connectors. - D. The connectors shall be clearly marked with the manufacturer, catalog number, conductor size and the required compression tool settings. - E. Each connector shall be factory filled with an oxide-inhibiting compound.

 2.4 EXOTHERMIC CONNECTIONS

-- A. Manufacturers: - 1.
-Cadweld: www.Cadweld.com.
+- A. Manufacturers:

+- 1. Cadweld: www.Cadweld.com.

+- 2. Substitutions: Refer to applicable sections in Bidding Requirements and Division 1 General Requirements.

 2.5 WIRE